merit-gem/merit/README.md

 * `:model_name` (optional) to specify the model name if it cannot be guessed from the controller. (e.g. `model_name: 'User'` for `RegistrationsController`, or `model_name: 'Comment'` for `Api::CommentsController`)
+* `:category` the score category in which you want to put the points in. `default` by default. category name `:all` cannot be used.
 * `&block`
   * empty (always scores)
   * a block which evaluates to boolean (recieves target object as parameter)